shadowandy/OpenWrt-Adblock/README.md

 ## Issues

 The NGINX package does not support ssl_certificate and ssl_certificate_key directive so it will not be able to correctly establish SSL communication for serving empty_gif and 204.

+## To do
+- Remove wireless driver and associated kmod to free up storage space for PPTP server and luci (selected)
+- Remove telnetd (?)
+- Hardcode 8.8.8.8 and 4.4.4.4 as DNS server to avoid DNS loops